Overload: Latency Attacks on Object Detection for Edge Devices

-To verify our hypothesis, we conduct experiments for NMS using synthetic data under three different scenarios: worst, best, and random.
-The worst case is simulated by setting $T_\text{IoU}$ to 1.0, so that no object can be filtered out after NMS.
+To ascertain whether the time complexity is affected by the number of output boxes, we conducted experiments to measure the elapsed time of NMS using synthetic data under three distinct scenarios: worst, best, and random.
+The worst case is simulated by setting $T_\text{IoU}$ to 1.0 so that no object can be filtered out after NMS.
 On the other hand, the best scenario is making all elements in set $\mathcal{C}$ share the identical box information, so that NMS can mark all objects in the first iteration.
 The random scenario just randomly sets the box configurations.

-The experimental results are shown in Fig \ref{fig:obj_nms_nx}, from which we have made three observations.
-First, the time of all three cases grows quadratically as $|\mathcal{C}|$ increases.
-It implies that the elapsed time should be a quadratic function of the number of objects.
+\diff{ The experimental results are illustrated in \Cref{fig:obj_nms_nx}, and two key observations can be drawn from the findings.
+First, as anticipated, the processing time in all three cases displays a quadratic growth pattern as the size of $|\mathcal{C}|$ increases.
+Second, the impact of the number of output boxes can be represented by the ratio of the worst-case scenario to the best-case scenario, which remains a constant, regardless of the number of objects ($|\mathcal{C}|$).
+Therefore, we can formulate the elapsed time of NMS as

-Second, the ratio of the worst case and the best case is about 1.6 regardless the number of objects.
-This observation indicates the locations or shapes of objects may affect the pruning process, but does not have a major influence on the execution time.
-Instead, the most critical factor to increase the latency is to generate abundant of objects.

-Lastly, Fig \ref{fig:obj_nms_nx} shows that the time of NMS is negligible if the total number of objects is less than 1,000, no matter which object configuration is used.
-This is because when $|\mathcal{C}|$ is small, most GPUs, even the ones on edge devices, can process NMS in parallel without increasing the elapsed time, as suggested in (\ref{eq:comp}).